hauva69/pgn4web/chrome-extension/README.txt

 Derivative Works 3.0 license http://creativecommons.org/licenses/by-nd/3.0/

+Beta and development versions:

+for testing new functionality with the beta and development versions of Google Chrome, in background.html the variable extensionChannel can be set to "stable" (default), "beta" or "development".

 Enhancements:

 background.html, manifest.json: webRequest
-enable the webRequest extension API when stable info http://code.google.com/chrome/extensions/api_index.html http://crbug.com/60101 verify on http://chesstempo.com/pgn-viewer.html and http://www.bennedik.de/Silverboard.html requires increasing minimum_chrome_version (new API and permission)
+enable the webRequest extension API when stable info http://code.google.com/chrome/extensions/api_index.html http://crbug.com/60101 implemented for extensionChannel "development" (also needs "experimental" permission in manifest.json). verify on http://chesstempo.com/pgn-viewer.html and http://www.bennedik.de/Silverboard.html requires increasing minimum_chrome_version (new API and permission)